dkris/monkeyfist/readme.md

     gem install bundle
     bundle install

-to install all dependencies ([Jasmine](https://github.com/pivotal/jasmine), [evergreen](https://github.com/jnicklas/evergreen)).
+to install all dependencies ([Jasmine](https://github.com/pivotal/jasmine) and [evergreen](https://github.com/jnicklas/evergreen) both have a handful of dependencies).

-To run the test suite, use
+Then run the test suite with

     evergreen run

-If you're not into installing anything to see the tests run, there's a concurrent [Qunit](http://docs.jquery.com/Qunit) test suit in the tests directory.
-All you need for that is a web browser.

 ### License